harcokuppens/clean-classic-helloworld/README.md

 it works seamlessly on Mac and Windows machines with the `ARM64` architecture thanks to Docker Desktop’s support for `QEMU` emulation for `ARM64`.

-We advice to use the vscode devcontainer because then you can

-- quickly start developing,
-- nice Clean language support in vscode, and
-- you can run it on all platforms.

 ### Local installation

 You offcourse can use this project also direclty on your local machine by installing